Boardwalk (entertainment district)

 A boardwalk is a promenade along a beach or waterfront.
-In North America, and particularly in the United States, many waterfront commercial boardwalks in the United States have become so successful as tourist attractions that the simple wooden pathways have been replaced by esplanades made of concrete, brick or other construction, sometimes with a wooden façade on the surface.
+In North America, and particularly in the United States, many waterfront commercial boardwalks have become so successful as tourist attractions that the simple wooden pathways have been replaced by esplanades made of concrete, brick or other construction, sometimes with a wooden façade on the surface.
 An entertainment boardwalk often contains an amusement park, casinos, or hotels on a pier-like structure.
-One of the earliest such boardwalks was designed in New Jersey and opened June 26, 1870, in Atlantic City.
+One of the earliest such boardwalks was designed in New Jersey and opened June 26, 1870, in Atlantic City, and one of the longest is Mazatlán's Malecón, at 13 mi of oceanfront boardwalk.

 History

 In the 19th century, seaside living and entertainment became popular.
 Primarily in the Jersey Shore coastal region of New Jersey, United States, walks made of boards (hence the name 'boardwalk') began to be placed among seaside hotels and other establishments so as to prevent beach sand from being tracked into the buildings.
 These structures were not initially permanent, being taken down in the fall and then replaced the following spring, but eventually permanent boardwalks began to be placed.
 These boardwalks eventually expanded to become wider and taller to account for pedestrian traffic, and railings were added to make them safer.
 As the areas became more developed, more businesses began to move into boardwalk districts, and eventually amusement rides such as the carousel came to larger boardwalks.
 By the beginning of the 20th century, boardwalks had become destinations unto themselves, with events such as Easter parades becoming mainstays of the boardwalks.
 Many early boardwalk towns advertised themselves as health resorts, as physicians of the time believed that seawater had medicinal properties.
-In the mid-1900s, however, the popularity of boardwalks began to decline due to a combination of competition from other dedicated theme parks such as Disneyland and hurricanes attacking the outdated boardwalk infrastructure.
+In the mid-20th century, however, the popularity of boardwalks began to decline due to a combination of competition from other dedicated theme parks such as Disneyland and hurricanes attacking the outdated boardwalk infrastructure.
 As a result, the boardwalk lost some of its popularity.
-Regardless, today's boardwalks such as the Atlantic City Boardwalk in New Jersey, Coney Island in New York, or the Kemah Boardwalk in Texas remain popular tourist attractions to this day.
+Regardless, boardwalks such as the Atlantic City Boardwalk in New Jersey, Coney Island in New York, or the Kemah Boardwalk in Texas remain popular tourist attractions to this day.